-Told as a detective story, Erica Gies’ upcoming book, Water Always Wins: Going with the flow to survive in an age of droughts, floods, and climate change, follows water experts as they search for clues to water’s past, using close observation, historical research, ancient animal and human practices, and cutting-edge science.
+Told as a detective story, Erica Gies’ upcoming book, Water Always Wins: Thriving in an age of drought and deluge, follows water experts as they search for clues to water’s past, using close observation, historical research, ancient animal and human practices, and cutting-edge science.
 Their epiphanies are changing our understanding of what water wants and why our efforts to control it are failing.

 Most modern humans have forgotten that water’s true nature is to flex with the rhythms of the earth, expanding and retreating in an eternal dance upon the land.
 These slow phases are where the magic happens to soften floods, save water for droughts, and keep natural systems healthy.
 Yet many human attempts to control water speed it up and move it off the land.
 The key to greater resilience, say the water detectives, is a kind of un-engineering that allows water to stall on the land – what Erica is calling a “Slow Water” ethic.